geotrev/undernet/README.md

 $ npm install --save-dev undernet
 ```

-Check out the [Examples](https://undernet.io/examples) page to see necessary dependencies/markup for a given component.
+Check out the [docs](https://undernet.io/docs/overview) to see the necessary DOM structure for a given component.

-Then require or import the dependency in your js, or add it to a script tag in your main layout (see the **Easiest** method above for the script example).
+Then require or import the dependency in your js, or add it to a script tag in your main layout (see the **Easy setup** method above for script usage).

 ```js
 import Undernet from "undernet"